Iowa 2016 Precinct Caucus

 This is another opportunity to achieve a center of power and it won't come around again for another two years.

-You've all been hearing about the Iowa Caucuses in connection with the Presidential Preference Poll.
+Although the caucuses happen every two years, everyone in the country knows about the Iowa Caucuses this year because they're watching for the outcome of the Presidential Preference Poll.
 In non-presidential-election years, the attention given to the caucus declines greatly.
-This means that it's a huge opportunity for those willing to perservere and attend their caucus on a typically cold January night.
+Because of the media circus surrounding the Poll, most people have no idea of the other business that occurs at the caucuses.
+This means that it's a huge opportunity for those willing to perservere and attend their caucus on a typically cold February night.

-Without the spotlight of a presidential race, the caucus is the most important business that happens in Iowa for the next two years -- its the business of regular folk taking back the centers of power.
+Beyond the spotlight of the presidential race, the caucus is the most important business that happens in Iowa for the next two years -- its the business of regular folk taking back the centers of power.

 Each of the dozens of precinct caucuses in all ninety-nine counties will also elect at least two (in many cases more than two) precinct committeemen to the party county executive committee.
 This is where everyday people like you and I can move into a center of power.